jgbyrne/jacl-rs/README.md

 * `Float` - Float values like `0.1337`
 * `Boolean` - Boolean values - either `true` or `false`

-There is one compound datatype:
+There is just one compound datatype:

 * `Tuple` - Sequences of other values like `(4, true, "lapwing")`